Judy Sierra grew up in a creative, book-loving family. Her mother was a school librarian and her father was a photographer.

 The idea for my bestselling book, Wild About Books, came from a poster I saw at a library of wild animals reading books.
 How did they learn to read?
 I asked myself.
 Where did they get those books?

-The most important thing to know about good writing ideas is that they can appear suddenly, then disappear from your memory just as suddenly.
+An important thing to know about good writing ideas is that they can appear suddenly, then disappear from memory just as suddenly.
 I try to write down any new ideas asap.
 A phone is helpful.
 Later, I transfer them to my idea notebook, one idea at the top of each page.
 Later, I peruse the notebook and brainstorm.

 What were your favorite books as a child?